List of Requirements for a Grinnell State Bank (GSB) Small Business Loan

 Additional requirements to obtain a loan to purchase another business include the proposed Bill of Sale along with the specific sale terms.
 The prior three years of federal income tax returns must be submitted.
-This unique type of loan also requires that the ask price along with the schedule of inventory, equipment, machinery, fixtures and furniture.
+This unique type of loan also requires the asking price along with the schedule of inventory, equipment, machinery, fixtures, and furniture.

 You’re Approved for a Small Business Loan.
 Now What?